sklyt/bunniMQ/README.md

-Here’s a tighter, cleaner version that keeps your tone and intent intact:

----

 **Bunni is a 4-day low-level JavaScript experiment I did for fun; and it actually turned out decent.**

 I wrote it months ago as a joke to see how far I could push barebones JS.
 After not touching it for a while, I came back and was surprised by how well it worked.